 June 18, 2020

-In each exception handling section, beside the variables that are used in the process, you will have special generic variables with values of specific error as:
+In each Exception Handling section, besides the variables used in the process, you will have specific generic variables with values of those exact errors, such as:

 StepNameWhereTheErrorHappened - The step name where the error appears.
-Each step can be named differently so you will know exactly the step where is the error located in the process
+You can name each step differently, so you will know where exactly in the process is the error located.

-RobotName - Name of the robot that executes that process
+RobotName - Name of the robot that executed that process.

-If you need the same exception handling for more then one process, you can create an external procedure for handling errors and execute it in the exception handling sector.
+Also, you can use the same Exception Handling section for more than one process.
+For that, you have to create an external procedure for handling errors and execute it in the Exception Handling section.

 June 16, 2020

-Very often in RPA team blueprints you will find two roles among others: RPA Developer and Business Analyst.
-In a nutshell, business analyst should talk to the...
+Generally, in RPA team blueprints, you will find these two roles among others: RPA Developer and Business Analyst.
+In a nutshell, a business analyst should...